d1618033/aoc/README.md

 Advent of Code
 ==============

-This repository contains my solutions to Advent of Code 2020
+This repository contains my solutions to Advent of Code 2020 and 2021

 # Usage